See Aetna Foundation’s short video featuring the Garden Steps project and a few other national finalists!

 The Garden Steps team and its partners are in the process of setting up the first two community garden sites for the fall and winter planting seasons.
 Located in Sulphur Springs and East Tampa, the Garden Steps team will soon be performing ground-level analysis to determine accessibility for pedestrians and other non-motorized users.
 Check back soon for event announcements and updates!

 Healthiest Cities and Counties Challenge Institute Panel

-On Thursday, July 20th, Garden Steps will be traveling to Columbus, OH to participate in a panel for Healthiest Cities and Counties Challenge finalists.
-Garden Steps’ spot on the panel will allow us to discuss how we can approach sustainable change in thinking about health in our communities, and how important community leadership and engagement is to implementing this change.
+On Thursday, July 20th, the Garden Steps project sent a community volunteer to Columbus, OH to participate in a panel for Healthiest Cities and Counties Challenge finalists.
+The panel discussed how we can approach sustainable change in thinking about health in our communities, and how important community leadership and engagement is to implementing this change.
 Stay tuned for event materials and a post-panel write-up.

 (click to enlarge)

 Learn more about the Healthiest Cities and Counties Challenge and Hillsborough County’s entry by visiting healthiestcities.org.